View Source Plug.Cowboy (Plug.Cowboy v2.7.3)

 protocol_options: [max_request_line_length: 50_000]

-Keep in mind though increasing those limits can pose a security risk.
+Keep in mind that increasing those limits can pose a security risk.
 Other times, browsers and proxies along the way may have equally strict limits, which means the request will still fail or the URL will be pruned.
 You can consult all limits here.

 Loopback vs Public IP Addresses